thatisuday/ng-image-gallery/README.md

 ***

-# Contributions and bug report
+# Contributions and Bug reports
 1. Please create an issue if you need some help or report a bug.
 2. Take a pull request to add more features or fix the bugs.
 Please mention your changes in the PR.